 We make great fresh chevre and two lovely bloomy rind cheeses, Ellington and Pack Square.
 Ellington is an ash-coated pyramid of goats milk and Pack Square is a square format cheese made from buttery Jersey milk.
 Our pasteurized, aged cow cheeses are Chocolate Lab and Ridgeline.
 Chocolate Lab is our original washed-rind cheese, with the pungency and intensity that is typical of the style without being overwhelming.
 Ridgeline is a very mild and approachable cheese with many fans who love its stunning look and subtle, nutty flavor.

 On the harder front, we have Bear Wallow, a raw milk, Alpine Style cheese named so after a nearby mountain.
 A great classic is our cheddar style called Drovers Road.
 Both Bear Wallow and Drovers Road are made from grass based, jersey milk.
 A newer and very popular cheese is Connemara, a firm and creamy cheese with pineapple notes and mild goat character.

 All of our cheeses are unique and made by hand in small batches.
 The cheeses are meticulously handled as they age at proper temperature and humidity levels.
 We take great care of our cheeses from beginning to end to deliver a quality and distinctive local product to our customers.
-In addition to great cheese, we also make Carmelita.
-This cajeta-style preparation is a dangerously delicious treat made from reducing goat's milk and sugar in a copper pot for many hours until it yields a rich caramel sauce that is great on toast, over ice cream, in your coffee or just on a spoon.
-Try some today!
+In addition to great cheese, we also make Carmoolita.
+This dulce de leche-style preparation is a dangerously delicious treat made from reducing cow's milk and sugar in a copper pot for many hours until it yields a rich caramel sauce that is great on toast, over ice cream, in your coffee or just on a spoon.
+That's our milk jam!
+Try some today.